 It is the program that I used to learn how to edit videos.
 I think it’s easier to work your way around it than Premiere Pro.
 So from this point of view, it works great if you are just starting out.

-You can do some amazing looking edits with it, but it is not as packed with features, options and 3rd party plugins as Premiere Pro.
+You can do some amazing-looking edits with it, but it is not as packed with features, options, and 3rd party plugins as Premiere Pro.

 Nevertheless, it will keep you busy for a long time and you won’t want to switch to another software unless you’re really hardcore into editing.

-I still do most my edits and I actually use Premiere Pro when I need to edit a green screen video or insert After Effects compositions in there.
+I still do most of my edits and I actually use Premiere Pro when I need to edit a green screen video or insert After Effects compositions in there.